 So, there is really no need to make a homemade pie.
 Take any temptation you might have and just put it away.
 Box it up, tie a ribbon on it, and pretend like it never happened.

 That's not to say you should skip the pie.
 No, I'm saying you should buy the pie.
-Hear me out, as I present five solid reasons why.
+Hear me out.

 1. It's cheaper.

 Flour and butter, sugar and spices, nuts and fruits — pie costs can add up quickly.
 For a comparable price (or cheaper), you can find a high-quality pie that's as tasty as anything you'd bake in your kitchen.
-This is not meant to offend you — I'm only being economical here.
+Usually around the holidays grocery store bakeries run specials like buy one pie, get one free, so keep your eyes open for a killer deal.

 2. It's quicker.

 Prepping the crust, preparing the filling, baking, and cooling — it's all so time-consuming!
-If you have little ones or you're just, you know, busy with other things like roasting a huge turkey, you deserve to take a shortcut.
+If you have little ones or you're just, you know, busy with other things like roasting a huge turkey, take the shortcut.
 Store-bought crusts will save you time; a store-bought pie will save you even more time.

 3. There's less cleanup.